-Step Action 1 Begin by reading the: Preface and How to Use the Workbook, which provide an overview of how the workbook fits into the POST Instructional System and how it should be used.
+Step Action 1 Begin by reading the: Introduction and How to Use the Workbook, which provides an overview of how the workbook fits into the POST Basic Course Instructional System and how it should be used.
 2 Refer to the Chapter Synopsis section at the end of each chapter to review the key points that support the chapter objectives.
 3 Read the text.
-4 Complete the Workbook Learning Activities at the end of each chapter.
+4 Complete the workbook learning activities at the end of each chapter.
 These activities reinforce the material taught in the chapter.
 5 Refer to the Glossary section for a definition of important terms.
-The terms appear throughout the text and are bolded and underlined the first time they appear (e.g., term ).
+When first referenced these terms will be bolded and underlined (e.g., term).

-Chapter 1

-California Law Enforcement Telecommunications System (CLETS)
+Chapter 1 California Law Enforcement Telecommunications System (CLETS)